fxpio/foxy/Resources/doc/faqs.md

 However, another solution exist - what many projects propose - you must add the assets in the folder of the PHP library (like `/assets`, `/Resources/public`).
-Of course, with this method, the code is duplicated, it pollutes the source code of the PHP library, no version management/validation is possible, and it is even less possible, to use all tools such as Babel, Sass, Less, etc ...
+Of course, with this method, the code is duplicated, it pollutes the source code of the PHP library, no version management/validation is possible, and it is even less possible, to use correctly all tools such as Babel, Scss, Less, etc ...

-Foxy focuses solely on automation of the addition, update and deletion of the dependencies in the definition file of the asset package, while restoring the project state, as well as PHP dependencies if NPM or Yarn terminates with an error.
+Foxy focuses solely on automation of the validation, addition, updating and deleting of the dependencies in the definition file of the asset package, while restoring the project state, as well as PHP dependencies if NPM or Yarn terminates with an error.

 What is the difference between Foxy and Fxp Composer Asset Plugin?
 ------------------------------------------------------------------